 The FAFSA application is available at: fafsa.ed.gov.
-Should you need assistance completing the application, please contact our PSJA College Transition Office or visit your college/university Student Financial Services office.
+Should you need assistance completing the application, please contact your High School Go Center or our PSJA College Transition Office or visit your college/university Student Financial Services office.

 You will need the following information to apply for financial aid:

 - FSA User ID

 - Social Security number & Date of Birth

 - Current income tax return for you and/ or your parent(s)/spouse.